Notre-Solutions/Inship-Website/src/content/products/CAPS.md

         suppliers to a dedicated email address.
 Alternatively, any user can Drag and Drop documents into CAPS.
     - title: Processing Documents
-      description: "InShip CAPS identifies the document, and automatically captures the required information based on coding rules (as an example: that data can include supplier name, invoice number, date, amount, product categories and similar)"
+      description: " InShip CAPS identifies the document, and automatically captures the required information based on coding rules (as an example: that data can include supplier name, invoice number, date, amount, product categories and similar)"